nest-desktop/nest-desktop/docs/user/usage-external/usage-with-nrp.rst

 Acknowledgements
 ----------------

-Thanks for collaboration of NRP and NEST Desktop:
+Thanks for the collaboration on NRP and NEST Desktop:

-- Viktor Vorobev (Collaboration of NRP and NEST Desktop)
+- Viktor Vorobev (Collaboration on NRP and NEST Desktop)
 - Marcel Krüger (Insite as recording backend)
 - Fabrice Morin (Contact person of NRP)
 - Jochen M. Eppler (NEST Server MPI)